Ukraine's capital under fire; 3 EU nation leaders to visit

 He will be joined by Slovenian Prime Minister Janez Janša, Polish Prime Minister Mateusz Morawiecki and Jaroslaw Kaczynski, who is Poland’s deputy prime minister for security and the leader of the conservative ruling party.

-Millions more have fled their homes, with more than 2.8 million crossing into Poland and other neighboring countries in what the U.N. has called Europe’s biggest refugee crisis since World War II.
+The International Organization for Migration reported that the number of people who have fled Ukraine since Russia invaded on Feb.
+24 passed 3 million on Tuesday.
+The U.N. has described the flood of people crossing into Poland and other neighboring countries as Europe’s biggest refugee crisis since World War II.

 When Russia launched the war nearly three weeks ago, fear of an imminent invasion gripped the Ukrainian capital, and residents slept in subway stations or crammed onto trains to flee.
 But as the Russian offensive bogged down, Kyiv saw a relative lull.

-Note: This version has been corrected to show Tuesday was 20th day of invasion, not 21st.